cynthiayu316/COGS118ML/README.md

 # COGS118ML

-This is a class project for Class 118A Introduction to machine learning.
+This is a class project for Class 118A Supervised Machine Learning Algorithm